virattt/ai-financial-agent/README.md

 LANGCHAIN_PROJECT=ai-financial-agent
 ```

-Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.
+**Important**: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.

-> If you want to deploy your own version of the AI Financial Agent in production, you need to link your local instance with your Vercel and GitHub accounts.
-> 1. Install Vercel CLI: `npm i -g vercel`
-> 2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
-> 3. Download your environment variables: `vercel env pull`

 ## Usage 🎮